 What positions are included?

 QB, RB, WR, TE, DL, LB, DB.
 Offensive linemen and punters don’t matter for fantasy football.
+(Here are rosters/depth charts if you need Offensive Linemen.)
 Just not very concerned about Kickers and Return Men.
 I also don’t really care if a guy is the ‘left’ WR, ‘right’ WR, slot WR, etc – I get it is relevant to some but it adds more complexity than it is worth in my opinion (note: in case it isn’t clear, I am firmly in the “anti-WR/CB matchup camp”.
 You can hit me up on Twitter @rudygamble if you want to debate that one.)

 Going back to your original question, you mentioned ‘current week vs rest of season’.
 Why is this relevant and how do you balance the two?

 You may look at a depth chart only caring about the current week, only caring about rest of season, or both.
 We want to answer all three cases and think they are very complementary.

 In standard NFL depth charts, there is a dilemma for handling short-term issues.
 For example, Mark Ingram is scheduled to miss the first 4 games of the 2018 season but, most likely, will be in a job share with Kamara when he gets back.
 Standard NFL depth charts cannot display both relevant pieces of information.
 Our fantasy football depth charts can.
 As you can see below, our projection is that Kamara is more of a ‘starter’ in weeks 1-4 (with Ingram marked as ‘Out’) and then a ‘rotation’ back with Ingram after that.